gbif/hp-canadensys/resources/documents.md

 # Data types

-From the beginning, GBIF has been focusing on publication and visualization of species occurrence data (something, somewhere, at a certain point in time).
+Since the beginning, GBIF has been focusing on publication and visualization of species occurrence data (something, somewhere, at a certain point in time).
 Datasets are centered on a core table with potential extensions linked to that core, creating a star-like schema, and allowing the publication of more informative datasets.
-Three core can be used:
+Three cores can be used:
 * [Occurrence](https://rs.gbif.org/core/dwc_occurrence_2022-02-02.xml): publication linked to occurrences.
 * [Taxon](https://rs.gbif.org/core/dwc_taxon_2022-02-02.xml): publication linked to taxa.
 It is used to publish checklists.
 * [Event](https://rs.gbif.org/core/dwc_event_2022-02-02.xml): publication linked to one or several collection events, with multiple occurrences collected during each event.
-This core is especially useful when publishing ecological dataset, usually based on sampling-event.
+This core is especially useful when publishing ecological datasets, usually based on sampling-events.

 With theses cores and extensions, it is possible to publish [four types of dataset (plus one!)](https://data-blog.gbif.org/post/data-shareability/)
-* Organism occurences
+* Organism occurrences
 * Checklists
 * Sampling events
 * DNA-derived occurrences
 * Metadata-only datasets (that's the plus one)

-Example of what it is NOT possible to share on GBIF:
+Examples of what it is NOT possible to share on GBIF:
-* Human occurences
+* Human occurrences
 * Datasets originating from GBIF and cleaned or modified by users to fit their purpose (republishing them would create duplicates)
 * Predicted occurrences based on predictive models
 * Non-organismal occurrences (rocks for example)